-During this process, the underwriter will carefully review all of your information, including your application, and assign you a health rating, which will ultimately determine your life insurance premium.
+During this process, the underwriter will carefully review your information, including your application, assign you a health rating, and ultimately determine your life insurance premium.

 One advantage of accelerated underwriting is that many carriers are willing to offer the same health rate classes as with traditional underwriting.
 This is in contrast to many simplified issue life insurance policies, where the best health rating available is often only standard.

-And with guaranteed issue life insurance, there is no underwriting involved other than making sure the prospective applicant meets the age and residence criteria.
+And with guaranteed issue life insurance, there is no underwriting involved other than ensuring the prospective applicant meets the age and residence criteria.

-Underwriting has traditionally began with a paramedical exam, where an examiner would come to your home or place of business and do a medical exam,
+Underwriting has traditionally begun with a paramedical exam, where an examiner would come to your home or place of business and do a medical exam,

 Traditional paramedical exams include: